huan/docker-simple-mail-forwarder/README.md

 Enable SRS (Sender Rewriting Scheme)
 ------------------------------------

-SRS is needed, if the sender user SPF for verification.
-If SRS is not set, the SPF-Check will fail.
-[Additional Informations to SRS](https://www.infradead.org/rpr.html)
+SRS is required if the sender uses SPF for verification.
+If SRS is not enabled, SPF verification will fail. ([Additional Informations to SRS](https://www.infradead.org/rpr.html))

 You can enable SRS by setting the environment variable `SMF_SRS=true`.
-This will start PostSRSd inside the Container.
-The Secret is automatically created and the Domain is set to `$SMF_DOMAIN`.
-All you need to do now is set the following environment variables:
+This will start PostSRSd inside the container.
+The secret is automatically created and the domain is set to `SMF_DOMAIN`.
+Now you just need to set the following environment variables for Postfix:

 ```bash
 SMF_POSTFIXMAIN_sender_canonical_maps=tcp:localhost:10001
 SMF_POSTFIXMAIN_sender_canonical_classes=envelope_sender